pivotal-cf/pivotal-ui/README.md

   - If these instructions don't make sense to you, don't worry!
 We're working on a sample project template that we'll publish soon :grin:

-1. Make sure you have a package.json file.
-If you don't, run `npm init`, and select the default options.
+1. Run `npm init` if you don't have a package.json file already.

 1. Install [Dr. Frankenstyle](http://github.com/pivotal-cf/dr-frankenstyle).
    This tool looks at your dependencies (those added with --save, **NOT**